mariosmorfo/MobileContactsConsoleSOA/README.md

  Find a contact by ID or Phone Number

-🗑Delete a contact by ID or Phone Number
+Delete a contact by ID or Phone Number

  View all stored contacts